716green/inProgress/README.md

 This project was abandoned quite some time ago

 ## Known Bugs:
-#### Addiing data frameworks caused a private key to be generated.
+#### Adding data frameworks caused a private key to be generated.
 This project can only be worked on with the original PC without removing all NuGet packages.